Faith. Service. Law.

 How Long Does a Copyright Last?

-If you are the creator of an original work or you are looking to utilize the work of another, you may wonder, “How long a copyright lasts?”
+If you are the creator of an original work or you are looking to use the work of another, you may wonder how long a copyright lasts.

-So, if you were to publish a book in 2014 and then to die on January 1, 2015, your book would continue to enjoy protections until December 31, 2084.
-If, however, you were not to die until January 1, 2050, your book would enjoy protections from the moment of its creation until December 31, 2119.
+So if you publish a book in 2014 and die on January 1, 2015, your book continues to enjoy protection until December 31, 2084.
+If you publish in 2014 but live until January 1, 2050, your book is protected from creation until December 31, 2119.

-Works for hire—such as content for a website that the website owner pays someone else to write—receive protections for 95 years from the work’s publication or 120 years from the work’s creation, whichever is shorter.
+Works for hire — such as content for a website that the website owner pays someone else to write — are protected for 95 years from publication or 120 years from creation, whichever is shorter.
+The same rule applies to anonymous and pseudonymous works, unless the author’s actual identity is contained in Copyright Office records.

-For works originally created before January 1, 1978 but not published or registered until after that date, the length of protection is the same as that for works created on or after January 1, 1978.
-The one caveat is that in no case will the copyright for these works expire before December 31, 2002, and for those works in this category not published until after December 31, 2002, the protection will last at least until December 31, 2047.
+For works originally created before January 1, 1978 but not published or registered until after that date, the length of protection is the same as for post-1978 works — with one caveat: the copyright for these works will not expire before December 31, 2002, and for works in this category not published before December 31, 2002, the protection lasts at least until December 31, 2047.

 Works Published before 1978

-To further complicate the issue, in 1992, Congress provided that all copyrights secured between January 1, 1964 and December 31, 1977 would be automatically renewed, so that no active step would be necessary to renew the protections provided.
+In 1992, Congress provided that all copyrights secured between January 1, 1964 and December 31, 1977 would be automatically renewed, so no affirmative step is necessary to extend protection.
+(An author who wants a renewal certificate from the Copyright Office must still submit a renewal application with the corresponding fee.)

 Garrett Ham, author — attorney, military veteran, and Yale M.Div.